pratikbandre/SE-I_Tesing-Tool/README.md

-# Project Name : Test tool for Validatation on General Purpose Calculator.
+# Project Name : Test tool for Validatation on General Purpose Calculator

 Calculator folder contains the code of calculator which can be run to perform general mathematical calculations.